Pisamad/p4api/README.md

 `p4.cmd()` return a promise wich is resolved with the marchal result of the command as an object (`out`).
 `p4.cmdSync()` return the marchal result of the command as an object (`out`).

-`out` has the following structure :
+`out` has the following structure:

-- `prompt` : string printed by perforce before the result (else empty string)
+- `prompt`: string printed by perforce before the result (else empty string)
-- `stat` : if exists, list of all result with code=stat
+- `stat`: if exists, list of all result with code=stat
-- `info` : if exists, list of all result with code=info
+- `info`: if exists, list of all result with code=info
-- `error` : if exists, list of all result with code=error
+- `error`: if exists, list of all result with code=error

-P4 object constructor takes a structure of P4 environnment variables like P4PORT, P4CHARSET, P4USER, P4CLIENT, ...
+P4 object is constructed with a structure containing:
+- all P4 environnment variables like P4PORT, P4CHARSET, P4USER, P4CLIENT, ...
+- p4api specific option like:
+  * P4API_TIMEOUT: timeout in ms for cmd & cmdSync process

+When timeout is reached, cmd is rejected and cmdSync is throwed with:
+- ```P4APIError({name:'p4api error', msg:'Timeout <timeout>ms reached')```